LLNL/gitlab-runner-auth/README.md

 executor state in `main` with the target GitLab instance(s) specified in `config.template.main.toml`.

+Additionally, this tool required a feature that has since been deprecated by GitLab.
+Previously, for privileged (admin) calls to the API, the runner info endpoint would return the token for the associated runner.
+To enable this feature again, a GitLab server patch is provided with this repo.

 ## Testing

 Testing is done using `pytest` with requirements specified in `dev-requirements.txt`